Cantara/visuale/README.md

 An real-time dashboard visualisation for real-world micro-service continous deployment environments

+You may have a look and push data at the latest version which is reset frequently here: https://visuale.cantara.no/

 * a dashboard which display each service (and each service instance) with cached/real info a-la what the /health and/or /info endpoint for each service produce.....
 * the "cluster" instances should be grouped as a service...